Arab Spring films revive days of Egypt, Tunisia revolt

 In "1/2 Revolution," film-makers Omar Shargawi and Karim El-Hakim record their experiences of the revolt while staying in a flat in central Cairo.
 A raw personal account, it captures the violence of the security forces and thugs who controlled much of downtown Cairo outside Tahrir Square.

 Shargawi is beaten up at one point, and fearing for his young child, Karim decides to leave.
-"It's just gonna get worse, this place is gonna be unliveable," he predicts.
+"It's just gonna get worse, this place is gonna be unlivable," he predicts.

 Seven days later Mubarak stepped down, but the street is still an arena of political protest and confrontation several months after the Egyptian president's February departure.
 More than 50 people died in November alone during clashes with police over the military's continued grip on power.